jkos95/steel_calculator/README.md

 3. Show keyboard when first default input field is in focus

-4. Add Quantity field to multiple the weight by the number of items
+~~4.
+Add Quantity field to multiple the weight by the number of items~~ (added in v1.1)

-### v2.0.0 ###
+### v2.0 ###

-1. Add left-handed mode?
+1. Add bottom of screen menu navigation

-2. Add splash screen on start
+2. Save calculation history dimensions and weight to look back at previous inputs

 ### v3.0.0 ###

 1. Add light/dark-mode?

-2. Save calculation history?
+2. Add left-handed mode?

 3. Add submenu for settings
    - Calculation history